usnistgov/MediScore/README.txt

   Oct.
 28, 2016 - MediScore Version 1.0.0:
     - Python release
   Jan.
-6, 2017 - MediScore Version 1.1.0:
+6, 2017 - MediScore Version 1.0.2:
     - Started to support Selective Manipulation Scoring.
 This is a roll out of the new DetectionScorer.
-Note the filter options changed
+Note the filter options changed Jan.
+25, 2017 - MediScore Version 1.0.3:
+    - Add Selective Manipulation Scoring to the Mask scoring.

 CONTACT
 -------